-In this blog I am going to show you how to connect Active Directory Domain Services (AD DS) with Azure Active Directory through AD Connector.
-Once we able to configure this, on-premises Active directory users can be synced with Azure AD and we can use the users to use this for the purpose of configuring Hybrid Azure AD.
+In this blog, I am going to show you how to connect Active Directory Domain Services (AD DS) with Azure Active Directory through AD Connector.
+Once we are able to configure this, on-premises Active Directory users can be synced with Azure AD and we can use the users to use this for the purpose of configuring Hybrid Azure AD.

 Create Sync Account

 Before starting, we need to have a Sync Account created on Azure Portal with role assigned as Global Administrator.
-This account will be responsible for syncing the on premises AD with Azure AD.
-For this purpose, we are going to use account name as SyncAccount.
+This account will be responsible for syncing the on-premises AD with Azure AD.
+For this purpose, we are going to use the account name SyncAccount.

 Login to https://portal.azure.com and create the SyncAccount.